 The river segment from the Castle Falls to the Carbondale has a half dozen defined rapids and is one of the best whitewater runs in Southern Alberta.
 It is the most paddled segment in the Park and commences near the boundary of the Provincial Park lands.
 There's a road along the west bank that prior to 1995 paddlers had access to.
-This provided access at the end of the whitewater section and provided an outstanding half-day play run from the Falls down to the Carbondale.
-This take-out avoided the long shuttle drive - it's only about 2 km from the road to Castle Falls.
+This provided access at the end of the whitewater section and provided an outstanding half-day play run from the Falls to the Carbondale.
+This take-out avoided a 54 km round trip drive to shuttle vehicles from the start to the finish vs a $3\frac{1}{2}$ km from Castle Falls to the Carbondale confluence.
 The road is developed and maintained for gas wells, but it has a closed gate.

 The river gradient after the Carbondale inflow is substantially less and the run becomes a beautiful but long float down to Hwy 507.
 Access above the Carbondale confluence would allow for a take-out after the short and challenging advanced Grade III whitewater run and a put-in for the longer intermediate (Grade II) float downstream.
 These different segments would be favored by different users with different types of boats.
-Currently, the long float-out and long shuttle discourage whitewater paddlers while the rapids are too challenging for those wanting a scenic float.
+Currently, the long float-out and long shuttle discourage whitewater paddlers while the rapids are too challenging for some who would otherwise favor the scenic float.

-This access point would also increase the safety of the system, by providing an access point below the more advanced whitewater.
+An access point close to the Carbondale river confluence would also increase the safety of the system, by providing an access point below the more advanced whitewater.
 It would also be ideal for other users including picnickers and anglers.